mathworks/docmaker/tbx/docmakerdoc/docconvert.md

 ### Styling

-DocStar seeks to provide pleasant style by default, but you can override the default styles by specifying your own stylesheets.
+DocMaker seeks to provide pleasant style by default, but you can override the default styles by specifying your own stylesheets.

 For example, to make level-2 headings `## Heading` blue, create and specify a stylesheet with:
 ```css